Birthright00/HKS-Spatial/README.md

 ## Updates

-To update the code in the submodules recursively:
+To update the code in the submodules recursively (only if code is updated):

+1. Change code source in source control to main/master

+2. Run this command
 ```bash
 git submodule update --recursive
 ```